e-cathy/mdsd-25/org.xtext.componentsystem.dsl/README.md

 - **MDSDComponentMetamodel/instances/testing/Components.csdsl**
   The example instance model from the exercise sheet created using the DSL.
+  An instance of a minimal repository also including types and parameters can be found at `MDSDComponentMetamodel/instances/testing/repositoryWithTypes.csdsl`.

 - **RepoGenerator.xtend**
   This file contains the core logic of the generator.
 It processes the model elements (Repositories, Interfaces, Components, etc.) and generates Java files such as interface definitions and implementation classes.